scarletbright/avalanche-docs/docs/v1.0/en/staking.md

 #### If your node is not behind a router (e.g. on a cloud service)

-Start your node with argument `--public-ip=[NODE PUBLIC IP]` and make sure that your network settings allow traffic on port `9651`.
+Start your node with argument `--public-ip=[NODE PUBLIC IP]` and make sure that your network settings (e.g. AWS security group) allow traffic on the P2P port.

 #### Is my node's staking port open?